Compare D then E

 If both D and E are tied, the gymnasts share the same rank.

-This algorithm rewards harder routines when final scores are equal.
+This rewards harder routines when final scores are equal.

 Example